Cafe Rowan: History

 In October 2019, Eater Portland described owner Spencer Ivankoe's plans to open Cafe Rowan in early 2020, in a space previously used as a coffee shop by Starbucks.
 The website's Brooke Jackson-Glidden said Cafe Rowan would be "complete with weekly prix fixe dinners, monthly Jazz brunches, and a wall of Oregon-specific sundries".

 As of January 2020, the restaurant was slated to open in March.
 Like many restaurants, the business was impacted by the COVID-19 pandemic and operated via curbside pickup, take-out, and indoor dining at times.
 In 2021, Invakoe launched a dinner series with menus that rotated monthly and were paired with winemakers.
 In 2023, Eater Portland described the cafe's plans to formally launch dinner service.
 The restaurant was broken into in 2024.
+In 2026, Cafe Rowan was among local restaurants, community organizations, and other businesses that joined the "We Are Rip City" campaign in support of the Moda Center renovation project.
+In September 2026, Ivankoe announced plans for the restaurant to start dinner and table service, as well as reservations.

 For Dumpling Week, Cafe Rowan has offered dumplings with Maine Lobster and shrimp, served in tom kha broth with coconut milk, fish sauce, galangal, lemongrass, lime, and Thai chilis.

 Reception

 Nathan Williams included Cafe Rowan in Eater Portlands 2023 overview of recommended restaurants in Creston-Kenilworth.
-Ben Coleman and Alex Frane included the business in the website's 2024 list of Portland's eighteen best breakfast sandwiches, and Zoe Baillargeon included Cafe Rowan in a 2025 overview of the city's best breakfasts.
+Writers included the business in the website's list of Portland's eighteen best breakfast sandwiches, and Zoe Baillargeon included Cafe Rowan in a 2025 overview of the city's best breakfasts.
 Emily Hunt included Cafe Rowan in Tasting Table's 2025 list of Portland's eighteen best brunch restaurants.
-Cafe Rowan ranked first in the "best brunch" category of The Oregonian's Readers Choice Awards in 2025.
+Cafe Rowan won in the "best restaurant" and "best brunch" categories of The Oregonian's Readers Choice Awards in 2025.